dhurlburtusa/shortcuts/hardware/router-notes.md

 From the `Setup` > `Basic Setup screen`, there is a DHCP Reservation button about half way down.
 Clicking this button will open the DHCP Reservation dialog.

+### Port Forwarding

+Port forwarding can be configured under `Applications & Gaming`.
+Before configuring, it would be wise to reserve the IP for the device you plan to configure for port forwarding.